wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-solution-startstopvm-psworkflow.md

 | Stop-AzureVMs | [Stop Azure Classic VMs](https://gallery.technet.microsoft.com/Stop-Azure-Classic-VMs-7a4ae43e) | PowerShell Workflow | Stops all virtual machines in an automation account or all virtual machines with a particular service name.  |

-## Installing the solution
+## Installing and configuring the scenario

 ### 1. Install the runbooks

-After downloading the runbooks, you can import them using the procedure in [Importing a Runbook](/documentation/articles/automation-creating-importing-runbook#ImportRunbook).
+After downloading the runbooks, you can import them using the procedure in [Importing a Runbook](/documentation/articles/automation-creating-importing-runbook/#ImportRunbook).

 ### 2. Review the description and requirements
 The runbooks include commented help text that includes a description and required assets.
 You can also get the same information from this article.